Reading and Spelling

 Systematic phonics teaching is our prime approach when teaching reading.
 Phonics commences as soon as the children have settled into Reception and continues throughout all year groups as our key strategy for teaching spelling as well as reading.
-We use the Letters and Sounds document alongside Monster Phonics.
+We use Monster Phonics at KS1 and KS2. levels for both phonics and reading.

 All children will have home reading books which are colour coded so that the children can choose from the level that matches their reading attainment.
 To ensure that the children experience reading across genres and that they read a rich variety of books choosing from our own school library each week.

 Alongside reading, children develop their spelling ability.
 In Reception, children are taught to read and spell the first 100 high frequency words as well as using their knowledge of phonics to spell other words (sometimes these spellings may be phonetic and not necessarily correct.)
 As children progress into Key Stage 1 and 2, children will learn to read and spell more common exception words and, as they learn more phonemes, their phonetic attempts at spelling will improve.

 Opportunities for writing are provided not only in English lessons but across the curriculum in all subjects.
 In Literacy lessons we use the Talk for Writing approach to support children's understanding of sentence structure, punctuation, grammar and text organisation.
 Although some aspects may be taught discreetly, where possible, these skills are taught and embedded in the writing process.